Some information on recent developments in the practice of business immigration law appears below.

 ... [ Older News ] ...

-Join us on Sunday, March 5, 2017 at 8:00pm EST for a free, 1-hour webinar entitled "The Future of the H-1B Program."
+Join us on Monday, April 24, 2017 at 8:00pm EST for a free, 1-hour webinar entitled "Is the H-1B Program in Jeopardy?"
 We will discuss the various currently-pending legislative bills, executive orders and judicial cases impacting the H-1B program.
 Click here at that time to join the conference.

 Akshat Tewary has recently been cited in various publications for his advocacy work on corporate banking reform.